To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Price when reviewed: £230 | Check price at Amazon

-Anker Nebula Capsule: Best compact portable projector
+Anker Nebula Capsule on a blue background: Best compact portable projector

 • Great for… taking anywhere, punchy SD pictures and powerful sound